dylannirvana/promotionstore/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* I will tip hat to anyone who's code was used
 * Inspiration
 * etc